sal-git/CarND-LaneLines-P1/README.md

   >
   > * Right lane: x increases, while y increases
   >
-  >Once we separate the line into either or, we can then find the average of their points to create an average lane line from
+  >Once we separate the segment into either or, we can then find the average of their points to create an average lane line from
-  >all the lines.
-Arbitrary y1 and y2 for the lines are given by the image's shape to look consistent.
+  >all the segments.
+Arbitrary y1 and y2 for the final lines are given by the image's shape to look consistent.

 6. Apply the new averaged lines to original image